ethereum/act/examples/homogeneous/README.md

 The majority of the formal verification work that has been employed in practice so far in the ethereum ecosystem has been dealing with _functional correctness_, that is, given a specification of how a contract method should update the state, or an explicit assertion in the body of a method, demonstrate that the implementation correctly matches this specification or satisfies the assertion made.
 This can be done on an EVM level using tools like [KEVM](https://www.ideals.illinois.edu/handle/2142/97207) or on the solidity level using the [builtin smt-checker](https://github.com/leonardoalt/text/blob/master/solidity_isola_2018/main.pdf) or [solc-verify](https://arxiv.org/abs/1907.04262).

-But often, the most crucial elements of how the smart contract behaves arises out of the interplay between its different functions, and its essence is best captured through a set of _invariant properties_, i.e. a predicate over its state variables which should hold before and after every function call.
+But often, the most crucial elements of how the smart contract behaves arise out of the interplay between its different functions, and its essence is best captured through a set of _invariant properties_, i.e. a predicate over its state variables which should hold before and after every function call.
 Some tools can already prove simple invariants, but struggle with invariants containing non-linear arithmetic expressions.

 ## Linear invariants

-Here is an example of a invariant provable by solc-verify (solc-verfiy)
+Here is an example of an invariant provable by solc-verify (solc-verfiy)
 ```sol
 pragma solidity >=0.5.0;